 Updated February 2018

-You’re a small business owner, not a legal expert.
+Creating a business around doing what you love is truly fulfilling for most entrepreneurs.
+There are, however, some legal aspects of running a business that can be frustrating and, at times, downright perplexing.
+After all, you’re a small business owner, not a legal expert.
 Still, you’ll need to navigate corporate compliance issues, intellectual property laws, taxes, regulations, corporate liability, and countless other legal issues as you start and grow your business.
 With so much to learn, how do you know where to begin?
 It’s best to talk to a lawyer and get advice for your unique business needs, but it also helps to know what issues to discuss with your attorney.

 To help you start the conversation, here are 10 questions you may not know to ask.
 Jot down some notes because the answers to these questions are essential for building and running your business.